vasantivmahajan/Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-/README.md

   Step 2.1: To compute this, for every listing we gathered the user’s that have already stayed in it.
 We identified the age group they       belonged to, their profession, the seasons in which they travelled and their hobbies.
 Using min-max normalization technique we           computed the score for each of these parameters and fed it as training data for our neural network.

   Step 2.2: We used a Multi-Layer Perceptron with backpropagation in Neuroph to predict the score for unseen data (listings not used for   training).
-Refer to the Output files/All listings for the output of the neural network for every parameter.
+Refer to the [link](https://github.com/vasantivmahajan/Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-/tree/master/Output%20files/All%20listings) for the output of the neural network for every parameter.

 This was performed for each of the parameters; age-group, profession, seasons and interests and we computed the score for every listing.